apache/arrow-adbc/docs/source/contributing.rst

 .. specific language governing permissions and limitations
 .. under the License.

+.. _contributing:

 ============
 Contributing
 ============

-To contribute, see CONTRIBUTING.md_ in the repository.
+To contribute, and for build instructions, see CONTRIBUTING.md_ in the repository.

 .. _CONTRIBUTING.md:
    https://github.com/apache/arrow-adbc/blob/main/CONTRIBUTING.md